 More than half of the 55 million Americans who are not offered a retirement plan through their employers work for small businesses.
 While some see this longstanding coverage gap among small firms as an unsolvable problem, others see a market opportunity.
-This is the fourth blog post in a series that will feature perspectives from entrepreneurs and intra-preneurs in both the for-profit and non-profit sectors who are using technology and other innovations to reach this hard-to-serve population.
+This is the fifth blog post in a series that will feature perspectives from entrepreneurs and intra-preneurs in both the for-profit and non-profit sectors who are using technology and other innovations to reach this hard-to-serve population.
 We hope that the resulting insights will help other market players and federal and state policymakers better understand what it will take to achieve a truly universal retirement savings system in the US.

 The Thrift Savings Plan (TSP) is a 401(k)-like plan for federal workers.
 With 4.7 million participants and $443 billion in assets, the TSP is the largest defined contribution retirement plan in the United States.
 It is also the most efficient.
 TSP participants earn market returns while paying less than 0.03% of assets each year in plan administration and investment expenses.

 Because of the TSP’s great size, no private sector 401(k) plan could ever hope to match its incredibly low expenses, but it is possible for any employer – no matter how small – to have a TSP-like 401(k) plan that earns market returns with low drag from expenses.
 I think highly-efficient 401(k) plans are the key to solving the small business retirement plan gap.
 They can be very cheap while protecting employers from fiduciary liability – making 401(k) plan sponsorship more attractive to small businesses.

 Investments – Reliable Market Returns and Lower Fiduciary Liability